To blog overview

 • Loyalty and advocacy: In the final stage, happy customers can become your biggest advocates.
 They’ll share their positive experiences with others, boosting your brand’s reputation and potentially bringing in new customers.

 Each stage of the customer journey offers unique opportunities and challenges.
-By mapping out these stages, you can fine-tune your strategies to better meet your customers’ needs and enhance their overall experience.
+By mapping out these stages, you can fine-tune your strategies to better meet your customers’ needs and improve their overall experience.

 What is customer journey optimisation?